Beyond the Wall's Gaze

 I am slowly stepping away from the parapet well and exerting myself in the world.
 I am also learning how to take up space.
 I now sleep on queen sized bed.
 Although I curl myself to a small cross-section of the bed, as though, trying to leave enough space for other imaginary bodies that share the bed with me.
 A couple of friends have teased me about this when I slept in their apartment, but I do not know how to break this habit.
 Some nights I artificially expand my body on the bed, trying to cover as much space as possible, a genuine effort at learning the art of claiming space.

-Through all these phases and learning, I try to ground myself in matters and what has brought me this far.
+Through all these phases and learning, I try to ground myself in what matters and what has brought me this far.
 Hard work and meaningful relationships with people.
 All I have is today, and I will go out to do my best work, deeply enjoying it.
 The future may be uncertain, but I remind myself that I have fought before, and I will keep fighting.
 As Chuck Prince once said, "As long as the music is playing, you've got to get up and dance."

 Powered by Froala Editor